MikeSWang/FFTW-Age/.github/CONTRIBUTING.md

 [![Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/MikeSWang/FFTW-Age?hide_repo_select=true&ref=main)

-A developement container (dev container) is made available through GitHub Codespaces.
+A development container (dev container) is made available through GitHub Codespaces.
 It provides a web-based cloud development environment in the form of Visual Studio Code, and is pre-configured for building and developing this project.